AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 :::

 ## Introduction
-An Aztec transaction may include one or more public execution requests.
-A public execution request represents an initial "message call" to a contract, providing input data and triggering the execution of that contract's public code in the Aztec Virtual Machine.
+An Aztec transaction may include one or more **public execution requests**.
+A public execution request represents an initial **message call** to a contract, providing input data and triggering the execution of that contract's public code in the Aztec Virtual Machine.
 Given a message call to a contract, the AVM executes the corresponding code one instruction at a time, treating each instruction as a transition function on its state.

 > Public execution requests may originate as [`enqueuedPublicFunctionCalls`](../calls/enqueued-calls.md) triggered during the transaction's private execution.

 This document contains the following sections:
 - **Public contract bytecode** (aka AVM bytecode)
-- **Execution Context**, outlining the AVM's environment and state
+- **Execution context**, outlining the AVM's environment and state
 - **Execution**, outlining control flow, gas tracking, halting, and reverting
 - **Nested calls**, outlining the initiation of message calls, processing of sub-context results, gas refunds, and world state reverts